-The massive usage of the Internet and electronic gadgets have captured the attention of researchers to e-banking.
-Previous studies [18, 30] show that previous works have studied the factors that encourage the adoption of e-banking [23].
-However, the adoption rate of e-banking is below the expectation and still in the adoption phase, even though e-banking services offer several outstanding services to users (Shankar et al., 2020).
+The massive usage of the Internet and electronic gadgets has captured the attention of researchers to e-banking.
+Previous studies [20, 34] show that previous works have studied the factors that encourage the adoption of e-banking [26].
+However, the adoption rate of e-banking is below the expectation and still in the adoption phase, even though e-banking services offer several outstanding services to users [22, 32].